 The purpose of the Verification Report is to document the verification findings.
-All discrepancies were described and compared to the materiality threshold individually and in aggregate.
-The Verification Statement, which presents Cventure's verification conclusion, is included in the Verification Report.
+The Verification Statement, which presents Cventure's verification conclusion, was included in the Verification Report.

 Closing the Engagement

 The verification engagement was closed out upon delivery of the final Verification Report.